Make an Appointment: [email protected] | 315-292-8883

 Because each person has different issues and goals for counseling, it will be different depending on the individual.
 A mental health therapist/counselor can guide you on how to best use your time during session if you are unsure.
 I tailor my therapeutic approach to your specific needs and will clearly discuss any recommendations with you or your family.

 Initially, we gather history and information about current functioning and what brings you to counseling.
-Then we develop a type of treatment plan where you will participate in what goals you would like to achieve and we would agree on how to achieve those goals.
+Then we develop a treatment plan together, where we can identify some short-term and long-term goals you would like to achieve, and define how we will achieve those goals.
 Therapy should not be a mystery, you should feel like an active participant in the process.

 How long will it take?